chalenged/gm9-title-fixer/README.md

 I have decided that releasing as a gm9 scriptrunner firm is more convenient for users.
 I believe this is the way I will continue doing releases, unless someone has any other suggestions or complaints, in which case open an issue on github.

 It's recommended to backup your sd card before using this script.
 While the script itself is set to backup data, and only deletes titles that have file issues, unforeseen issues (particularly corruption) can cause data loss.

+## Build

+You can use the lua script with the most recent release of GodMode9 without having to compile anything.
+If you want to make the .firm file, you need the [pre-requisites for building GodMode9](https://github.com/d0k3/GodMode9?tab=readme-ov-file#how-to-build-this--developer-info).

+Do <code>git clone --recursive https://github.com/chalenged/gm9-title-fixer.git</code>

+Then <code>cd gm9-title-fixer.git</code>, and finally <code>make</code> and it should compile GodMode9 setup to autorun the script.